 More information about this ring ditch was given in the CADAS publication "Stepping into the past: Historical walks in Allesley, Coundon & Keresley."

-Inspired by the CADAS booklet "Stepping Into The Past," This section tells how several Neolithic and Bronze Age settlements to the northwest of Coventry - from Keresley to Eastern green - describe a line that points at where the southernmost moon will set in 2024.
-Enjoy.
+Inspired by the CADAS booklet "Stepping Into The Past," which tells of Mesolithic, Neolithic, and Bronze Age settlements to the northwest of Coventry - from Keresley to Eastern green.
+Here we describe a line that points to where the southernmost moon will set in 2024.

 We start by parking alongside the sharp bend in Fivefield Road, which is found at point six of walk 4 of the CADAS booklet.